jonkrohn/NLP-with-LLMs/README.md

 ### Purpose

-I ([Jon Krohn](https://www.jonkrohn.com/)) organized this repo to accompany my half-day training on **Natural Language Processing with GPT-4 and other Large Language Models: From Training to Deployment with Hugging Face and PyTorch Lightning**, which was first offered at the [Open Data Science Conference (ODSC) East](https://odsc.com/boston/) in Boston on May 10th, 2023.
+[Jon Krohn](https://www.jonkrohn.com/) created this repo to accompany his half-day training on **Natural Language Processing with GPT-4 and other Large Language Models: From Training to Deployment with Hugging Face and PyTorch Lightning**, which was first offered at the [Open Data Science Conference (ODSC) East](https://odsc.com/boston/) in Boston on May 10th, 2023.

 ### Code